StudioLE/Toshl/README.md

+# Toshl Import App

-# Import transaction data to Toshl
+Import expenses and incomes to Toshl from a csv file.

 Toshl is a fantastic web service for tracking your income and expenditures but it's a little tedious manually inputting each transaction so I created this little web app to automate the process.

 1. Import - Import a .csv file of your transactions from your bank account
 2. Review - The app automatically scans and tags your transactions bu you can still make some manual edits if you wish
 3. Submit - Authorise the app to connect to your Toshl account then you can submit your transactions straight to Toshl

+Find the app at [http://toshl.studiole.uk](http://toshl.studiole.uk)

 ## Roadmap / To Do